unioproject/tanglebeat/README.md

 Each Tanglebeat agent consist of the following functional parts.
 Every part can be enabled, disabled and configured independently from each other thus enabling congfiguration of any size and complexity.
+- Sender
+- Update collector
+- Update publisher
+- Prometheus metrics collectors.
+It consists _sender metrics_ part and _ZMQ metrics_ part.

-Each Tanglebeat instance is configured through `tanglebeat.yml` file.
-It must be located in the working directory.
+Tanglebeat is single binary.
+It takes no command line argumenst.
+Each Tanglebeat instance is configured through `tanglebeat.yml` file which must be located in the working directory of the instances.

 #### Sender